 An ice dam on a roof can potentially cause a lot of damage, and cost you a lot of money.
 Falling ice can cause injury to someone below.
-A falling gutter from excessive ice can cause injury or property damage.
-They can cause damage to the roof.
-Melting water held back from the dam can seep into your home or building and cause extensive damage.
-However, ice dams can be avoided.
+A falling gutter from excessive ice can cause serious injury or property damage.
+They can also cause damage to the roof.
+What’s more, melting water held back from the dam can seep into your home or building and cause extensive damage.
+The good news is, ice dams can be avoided.

 In this article, you’ll learn:

 Simply put, an ice dam on a roof is a dam made of ice.
 They typically occur above the soffit.
 The soffit is the area of your roof that extends past exterior walls of the house.
 Soffits are behind and underneath gutters.
 An ice dam prevents melting snow from reaching the gutter and draining away from the building or home.

 What Causes an Ice Dam

 The cause of ice dams is twofold: A build-up of snow on the edge of the roof above the soffit, and poor attic insulation and ventilation.
 Imagine a roof has several inches of snow on it.
 As warm air from inside the house warms the roof from below, and as the sun warms the roof from above, the snow melts and runs down the roof beneath the snow.
 When this water meets the freezing temperature of the roof above the soffit, it freezes and builds-up.
 This is the ice dam.

 Ice dams definately can cause problems.
 Steep-sloped roofing materials, such as cedar shake and asphalt shingles, are not manufacturered to hold-up to standing water.
 They’re manufactured to allow water to run down them.
 Water has a way of finding vulnerabilities in your roof, such as broken seams or holes.
 As water sits on the shingles, it seeps in between any unsealed shingles it can.
 When the water that’s now in between the shingles freezes, it expands.
 This pushes the shingles further apart.